calnix/stakingPro/Documentation/ContractExplanations.md

 4. creationNftsRequired: number of creation nfts required per vault
 5. vaultCoolDownDuration: cooldown period of vault before ending permanently

 # Owner functions

 ## updateNftMultiplier [!!!]

-When all the vaults have been updated to use the latest `NFT_MULTIPLIER` value, `totalBoostedStakedTokens` and `totalBoostedRealmPoints` should match up.
-This serves as a sanity check to ensure that the multiplier is updated correctly, as well as the vaults are updated correctly.

-Process:

-1. pause contract
-2. close all the books: distributions, vaultAccounts [updateAllVaultsAndAccounts]
-3. update Nft Multiplier [updateNftMultiplier]
-4. totalBoosted values and vault boosted values are now different: update all vault and user Structs. [updateBoostedBalances]
-5. unpause

 ## updateCreationNfts